michaeltoth/projects/LendingClub.md

 ### Predictive value of variables
 For the remaining analysis, the code for analysis of each variable becomes somewhat repetitive, so I will present only the results.
 If you are interested to see the code used to generate the results, you will find it in the appendix at the bottom of this post.
-You can also read the complete code on my Github.
+You can also read the [complete code on Github](https://github.com/michaeltoth/lending_club/blob/master/LendingClub.R).

 **Employment Length**